 Pedro Luis Sanchez (name changed for safety purposes) has lived most of his life in Catatumbo, moving around with his family, always seeking economic stability.
 To achieve it, he, like nearly 200,000 peasants in this region of Norte de Santander, made up of 11 municipalities, lives off the coca leaf plantations.

-More than three years ago he decided to go to the rural area of El Tarra, because where he used to live he was displaced by the extinct Farc.
+More than three years ago he decided to go to the rural area of El Tarra because where he used to live he was displaced by the extinct Farc.
 Convinced of the plans that the National Government was offering, he decided to play with licit crops, but time passed and nothing happened as he expected.
-For this reason, he decided to return to the cultivation of coca leaf.
+For this reason, he decided to return to the cultivation of coca leaves.

 Until the beginning of 2018, according to Pedro Luis' account, the drug gangs (local and national) that fought to buy the production of the coca base negotiated with only one actor: the guerrilla.
 The peasants were forced to sell the rasp or the drug they produced to the person designated by the illegal armed groups, which is why the price remained stable for 10 years.

 Today, the panorama of the sale of coca leaf or coca base in Catatumbo has changed, due to two new actors who, according to the peasants, "are lined in silver, pay cash and much more than the guerrilla".

 These are the cartels of Sinaloa and Jalisco Nueva Generación.
 They have begun to negotiate directly with the coca growers, without the need for intermediaries, controlling up to 80% of the coca production of Catatumbo.

 "Those manes (SIC) with their foreign accent come to the farms and offer us better prices, regardless of which illegal armed group is in the area because what we know is that the ELN, the Epl, the dissidents and other groups receive money from them so that there is no problem," said Pedro Sánchez.